Nicolò Cavuoti: Career

 A youth product of Virtus Vasto since 2012, Cavuoti moved to Vastese in 2019.
 He began his senior career with Vastese in the Serie D in 2019, before joining the U17s of Cagliari in 2020, and getting promoted to their reserves.
-He made his professional debut with Cagliari in a 1–0 Coppa Italia loss to Sassuolo on 19 January 2022, coming on as a late sub in the 87th minute.
+He made his professional debut with Cagliari in a 1–0 Coppa Italia loss to Sassuolo on 19 January 2022, coming on as a late substitute in the 87th minute.

+On 17 July 2023, Cavuoti joined Serie C club Olbia on a season-long loan.
+He played 22 matches in all competitions for the club, scoring one goal and one assist.

+On 10 July 2024, Cavuoti joined Serie C club Feralpisalò on a season-long loan, as part of the deal that saw Mattia Felici join Cagliari.

 International career

 Cavuoti is a youth international for Italy, having represented the Italy U18s and U19s.